Skip to main content

 Junior group leader at the Institute of Lung Health and Immunity, Helmholtz Munich

-Postdoctoral research at the University of Bonn, Germany
+Postdoctoral scientist at the University of Bonn, Germany

-DPhil in Pathology from the University of Oxford, United Kingdom
+DPhil in Pathology at the University of Oxford, United Kingdom

 Honors and Awards